Finite generation for valuations computing stability thresholds and applications to K-stability: Introduction

 The remaining part is the properness and projectivity of the K-moduli space.
 In \cite{BHLLX-theta}, it is proved that Theorem \ref{t-ODC} implies the properness of $M^{\rm Kps}_{n,V,C}$; and in \cite{XZ-CM-positive}, it is shown that Theorem \ref{t-HRFG} implies the ampleness of the CM line bundle (introduced in \cite{Tian-97, PT-CM}) on $M^{\rm Kps}_{n,V,C}$. \end{rem}

 The next major consequence of Theorem \ref{t-HRFG} is the complete solution of the Yau-Tian-Donaldson conjecture for log Fano pairs, including singular ones.

 \begin{thm}[{=Theorem \ref{thm:YTD}, Yau-Tian-Donaldson Conjecture}] A log Fano pair $(X,\Delta)$ is uniformly K-stable $($resp. reduced uniformly K-stable$)$ if and only if it is K-stable $($resp.
 K-polystable$)$.
-In particular, $(X,\Delta)$ admits a weak K\"ahler-Einstein $($KE$)$ metric if and only if it is K-polystable. \end{thm}
+In particular, when the base field $\bk=\mathbb C$, $(X,\Delta)$ admits a weak K\"ahler-Einstein $($KE$)$ metric if and only if it is K-polystable. \end{thm}

 \begin{rem} In this generality, the direction which says that the existence of KE metrics implies K-polystability was settled in \cite{Berman-Kpoly}.

 For the converse direction, \cite{BBJ-variational} initiated a variational approach to the Yau-Tian-Donaldson conjecture, and the analytic side of this approach was completed in \cites{Li-Tian-Wang, Li19}, which shows that a log Fano pair $(X,\Delta)$ admits a weak KE metric if and only if it is {\it reduced uniformly K-stable}.
 Therefore, what remains to show is the purely algebro-geometric statement that K-polystability is equivalent to reduced uniform K-stability.